agsup/quartz/content/notes/Spring 2023/Software Engineering/Software Engineering Exam 2 Study Guide.md

 ## From notes on Bass, chapters 1 and 2

-16. Define software architecture.
+16. **Define software architecture. **
 	- The Software Architecture of a program or computing system is the structure or structures of the system which comprise software elements, the externally visible properties of those elements, and the relationships among them
+	- structures system software elements visible properties relationships
-17. Give three reasons why software architecture is important.
+1. Give three reasons why software architecture is important.
 	- It allows for communication among the stakeholders
 	- It manifests the earliest design decisions and it defines the constraints
 	- It is a transferable abstraction of a system
-18. Briefly describe each of the following types of structures: module, component & connector, allocation.
+2. Briefly describe each of the following types of structures: module, component & connector, allocation.
 	- Module Structure - units of implementation; code based
 	- Component & Connector Structures - run-time components and connectors which allow communication among the components
 	- Allocation Structures - answer questions about assignments, deployments, and implementation
-19. Describe the parts of the “four plus 1” standard for architecture.
+3. Describe the parts of the “four plus 1” standard for architecture.
 	- Logical - module class view
 	- Process - component and connector view of concurrency and functionality distribution
 	- Development - Allocation view mapping software to development environment